ssysy/crazythursday.github.io/README.md

 ### 4. Conclusion

+### Current Outcomes

-Reflect on your project.
-Some questions to consider: What did you learn from it?
+What did you learn from it?
 What went well?
 What accomplishments are you proud of?

 What did you learn/gain from this experience?
 Did you have to change your approach?
 What could have been done differently?

 Did you encounter obstacles that you didn’t anticipate?

-What could be a next step for this project?
+### Next steps

+- More Reliable, Longer Lasting, Rechargeable Power Supply Solutions
+- Better visualization (Larger LCD etc.)
+- More Robust Hardware Connection (PCB, More fitted cases)
+- More Available Games